Hurry up to Slow Down.

 “Slow Parenting”– a trend that emerged back in 2009– when my kids where in middle-school and high-school.

 The phrase took aim at multitasking parents who were scheduling dance classes on the cell phones while dropping the kids off at soccer– or those driving endlessly from activity to activity while serving mealtimes in the car.
 Instead, I decided to use the slow parenting concept and discover the important activities.
 I made sure my family concentrated on the few… instead of the many.

-Committed to share “slow-time” as a family I added more quality time– and less* quantity time.
-I remember this period of my life well.
+Committed to sharing “slow-time” as a family I added more quality time– and less quantity of time.
+I remember this period of my life as well.
 That was the year I grew up as a parent.

 What took me so long?

 I finally had enough running from place to place, and task to task.
 I decided to take my families time back.
 I presented them with an agreement to slow down.
 To commit to us and meet at the dinner table for family mealtimes, a minimum of three days a week.
 They bought it.